Lou Andreas-Salomé: Rée and Nietzsche, and later life

 Salomé's mother took her to Rome when Salomé was 21.
 At a literary salon in the city, Salomé became acquainted with the author Paul Rée.
 Rée proposed to her, but she instead suggested that they live and study together as 'brother and sister' along with another man for company, and thereby establish an academic commune.
 Rée accepted the idea, and suggested that they be joined by his friend Friedrich Nietzsche.
 The two met Nietzsche in Rome in April 1882, and Nietzsche is believed to have instantly fallen in love with Salomé, as Rée had earlier done.
-Nietzsche asked Rée to propose marriage to Salomé on his behalf, which she rejected.
-She had been interested in Nietzsche as a friend, but not as a husband.
+Nietzsche asked Rée to propose marriage to Salomé on his behalf, which she rejected, although interested in Nietzsche as a friend.
 Nietzsche nonetheless was content to join Rée and Salomé touring through Switzerland and Italy together, planning their commune.
 On 13 May, in Lucerne, when Nietzsche was alone with Salomé, he earnestly proposed marriage to her again, and she again rejected him.
 He was happy to continue with the plans for an academic commune.
-After discovering the situation, Nietzsche's sister Elisabeth became determined to get Nietzsche away from what she described as the "immoral woman".
-The three travelled with Salomé's mother through Italy and considered where they would set up their "Winterplan" commune.
+After discovering the situation, Nietzsche's sister Elisabeth became determined to separate him from Salomé whom she described as an "immoral woman".
+Nietzsche, Rée, and Salomé travelled with Salomé's mother through Italy and considered where they would set up their "Winterplan" commune.
 This commune was intended to be set up in an abandoned monastery, but as no suitable location was found, the plan was abandoned.

 After arriving in Leipzig in October 1882, the three spent a number of weeks together.
 However, the following month Rée and Salomé parted company with Nietzsche, leaving for Stibbe without any plans to meet again.
 Nietzsche soon fell into a period of mental anguish, although he continued to write to Rée, asking him, "We shall see one another from time to time, won't we?"
 In later recriminations, Nietzsche would blame the failure in his attempts to woo Salomé both on Salomé, Rée, and on the intrigues of his sister (who had written letters to the families of Salomé and Rée to disrupt their plans for the commune).
-Nietzsche wrote of the affair in 1883 that he felt "genuine hatred for [his] sister".
+Nietzsche wrote of the affair in 1883 that he felt "genuine hatred for [his] sister."

 Salomé would later (1894) write a study, Friedrich Nietzsche in seinen Werken (Friedrich Nietzsche in his Works), of Nietzsche's personality and philosophy.

 In 1884 Salomé became acquainted with Helene von Druskowitz, the second woman to receive a philosophy doctorate in Zurich.
 It was also rumoured that Salomé later had a romantic relationship with Sigmund Freud.